-He is a member of several organizations including the American Association of Neurological Surgeons, the American Epilepsy Society, The Brain Research Institute, and the Society for Neuroscience, and is on the medical board of the Hemispherectomy Foundation.
+He is a member of several organizations including the International League Against Epilepsy, American Association of Neurological Surgeons, the American Epilepsy Society, The Brain Research Institute, and the Society for Neuroscience, and is on the medical board of the Hemispherectomy Foundation.
 His presentation at TedX Conejo gives a compelling example of why parents choose this drastic surgery for their children.

 Luke Shepard is the Chief Technology Officer of eSpark Learning, an educational software company based in Chicago, Illinois, that provides differentiated instruction in K-8 classrooms using iPads.
 Previously, he built software for Facebook and Amazon.

 His wife, Nicole Abreu Shepard, is an elementary teacher.
 They both graduated from the University of Chicago in 2004.